Confederate statue vandal must pay $16,000

 Sexton told Benton County Circuit Judge Brad Karren that Joey McCutchen, the attorney who represents the owners of the statue, objected to the diversion agreement.

-Sexton said he believes diversion is a fair resolution since the Arkansas chapter of the United Daughters of the Confederacy, which owns the statue, will get restitution and because of Hammarstrom's had no criminal history.
+Sexton said he believes diversion is a fair resolution since the Arkansas chapter of the United Daughters of the Confederacy, which owns the statue, will get restitution and because Hammarstrom had no criminal history.

-John Mikesch, Hammarstrom's attorney, told Karren his client has a cashier's check to pay $8,000 toward the restitution.
+John Mikesch, Hammarstrom's attorney, told Karren his client has a cashier's check to pay $8,000 to the restitution.

 "We don't think it's right or fair," he said.
 "That just condones criminal conduct."